Bergen County NJ Domestic Violence Lawyers

 Domestic Violence and Family Law Attorneys with Offices in Hackensack, New Jersey

-In cases of domestic violence, so much is on the line for both the victim and the accused, as your reputation, career, personal relationships, child custody arrangement, and most frightening, your safety, may hang in the balance.
-When relationships are strained or severed, through divorces, break-ups, or even escalated arguments, domestic violence incidents can occur, compelling law enforcement intervention and bringing both parties into a legal process that neither likely anticipated.
+In cases of domestic violence, so much is on the line for both the victim and the accused, as your reputation, career, personal relationships, child custody arrangement, and most frighteningly, your safety, may hang in the balance.
+When relationships are strained or severed through divorces, break-ups, or even escalated arguments, domestic violence incidents may occur, compelling law enforcement intervention and bringing both parties into a legal process that neither likely anticipated.
 Whether you are the alleged victim of domestic violence or the alleged perpetrator, you are protected under the law from threats to your safety or false accusations, whatever the case may be.
-You have the right to stand before a judge and to have your voice heard, to present evidence on your behalf, to provide witnesses who will testify to the validity of your statements, and ultimately, to seek justice.
-In order to ensure that you are thoroughly protected and advocated for, it is in your best interests to have an experienced legal professional in your corner.
+You have the right to stand before a judge and have your voice heard.
+You may present evidence on your behalf, provide witnesses who will testify to the validity of your statements, and ultimately, seek justice.
+To ensure that you are thoroughly protected and advocated for, it is in your best interest to have an experienced legal professional in your corner.

 Domestic Violence and Abuse in New Jersey

-Domestic violence does not distinguish by age, gender, or sexual orientation and it is not limited to married couples.
+Domestic violence does not distinguish between age, gender, or sexual orientation, and it is not limited to married couples.
 In fact, the New Jersey Prevention of Domestic Violence Act applies to a vast array of relationships, including:

 - Spouses or former spouses

 - Current or former members of the same household